All India Democratic Women's Association: National Conference of AIDWA

 The first National Conference of AIDWA was held at Chennai in 1981, with delegates from 12 states representing 590,000 members.
 The eighth National Conference was held at Kolkata in 2007, with 951 delegates from 23 states, representing a membership of around 18,600,000.
 Former West Bengal Chief Minister Jyoti Basu addressed the inaugural session.
 The 9th National Conference of AIDWA, held at Moti Jheel, Kanpur from 9 to 12 November 2010, was the first conference to be held in the Northern Hindi belt.
 753 delegates from 22 states and 20 special invitees took part in the four-day conference.
 Amidst slogans pledging to carry forward the struggle for women's equality and emancipation, legendary freedom fighter Capt.
 Lakshmi Sehgal, living symbol of women's fight against imperialism and emancipation, unfurled the AIDWA flag.
 Floral tributes were paid to martyrs who have laid down their lives in the struggle for equality, democracy and emancipation.

 10th National Conference

 AIDWA's 10th National Conference was held in Bodh Gaya, Bihar, from 22 to 25 November 2013.
 It started with flag hoisting by AIDWA's national president Shyamali Gupta and homage to martyrs who sacrificed their lives for women's emancipation and social justice.
 The inaugural session featured a special session titled "Women against Violence: Fighting for Justice, Resisting Violence, Claiming Rights", wherein women from across the country who have been fighting the battle against violence, discrimination and social injustice in various forms which includes domestic and political violence, sexual assault, fight for land rights, fight against caste and communal discrimination and against terrorism spoke.
 The women who spoke included representative of the Vachathi tribal mass rape survivor from Tamil Nadu, Parandhayi, who stood up against her sexual assault by forest and police officials for 19 years and finally succeeded in getting justice.

+13th All India Conference

+The 13th All India Conference of AIDWA was held in Thiruvananthapuram, Kerala, from January 6–9, 2023.
+850 delegates from 25 states and territories participated.
+Special invitees included Teesta Setalvad, a civil rights activist and journalist, and Madhura Swaminathan, Head of the Economic Analysis Unit at the Indian Statistical Institute in Bangalore, chair of the M.S.
+Swaminathan Research Foundation, and member of the Council of Advisors for the World Food Prize Foundation.